khanonjs/khanon.js-tutorials/03-app-workflow/README.md

 As we saw in the previous tutorial, to create the app just decorate your app class with the [App decorator](https://khanonjs.com/api-docs/functions/decorators_app.App.html).

-Once the app started, the app's [`onStart`](https://khanonjs.com/api-docs/classes/decorators_app.AppInterface.html#onStart) is the entry point of the application, so here we can start doing things.
+When the app starts, the [onStart](https://khanonjs.com/api-docs/classes/decorators_app.AppInterface.html#onStart) method is the entry point of the application, so here we can start doing things.

 We could load a scene directly from this method, but it is a good practice working with states from the beggining, that will help to modulate and scalate the application in a proper way.